magnusdahlstrand/swf2png/README.md

 Example C, write to parent directory:
 `swf2png animation.swf ../`

+There is also a simple bash script in `/bin` called **swfs2pngs** (notice the pluralisation) that takes a file glob (such as `*.swf`) and processes all matching files.
+It does not support sending in an output directory, but the directory will be selected the same as for only sending in one parameter to swf2png.

+The install script doesn't copy the `swfs2pngs` script to `~/bin`, so if you're interested in using it you have to do that yourself.

 ## Compatibility/Testing

 The tool is written to work with AS3 SWFs (AVM2 SWFs) containing looped, nested movie clips.
 It's tested with a few different SWFs on Mac OSX 10.8.2, but might work on other platforms with other SWFs as well.
 There is no support for Actionscript 2 (AVM1) SWFs.